-It is also the first time that the Animal Care Expo, organized by the US-based Humane Society International (HSI), has awarded field workers from the Chinese mainland in its 20-year history.
+It was also the first time that the Animal Care Expo, organized by the US-based Humane Society International (HSI), has awarded field workers from the Chinese mainland in its 20-year history.

-Our founder, Du, was nominated for her "outstanding achievement" in fighting animal cruelty among the rural populace in her city, Guangyuan.
+Our founder, Du Yufeng, was nominated for her "outstanding achievement" in 'fighting animal cruelty among the rural populace' in her city, Guangyuan.

 The other Chinese activist to win an award was Xiao Bing, from Xiamen in China's southeastern province of Fujian.
 He was awarded with the title of "humane educator" for spreading the idea of animal protection to primary and middle-school students.

 Both categories were newly introduced by HSI to honour groups and individuals who have worked in communities where support for, and understanding of, animal rights are sometimes scarce.

 "The idea is to recognize the work of animal protection groups and individuals in China,” said HSI China policy specialist Peter Li, who proposed the new categories for 2011’s Animal Care Expo awards.
 "China’s success in animal protection will be of global significance,” he said.
 "If China does well, that’ll set examples for many countries that look to China for its development mode.
 China should show the developing countries that development is more than economic growth but a balanced social transform."